Muhammad Abdullah Ghazi: Establishing Jamia Faridia

 Hence In 1971, a place in the meadows of the Margalla Hills in the city's Prime Sector of E-7, was acquired by Ghazi's Idara Alia Tanzeem ul Madaris with the help and cooperation of several of his close friends most notably Seth Haroon Jaffer (Jaffer Group of Companies), Haji Akhtar Hassan (OSD Kashmir Affairs & Finance Secretary of Azad Kashmir), and Admiral Mohammad.
 Shariff, NI(M), HJ (Rtd).

 The construction of the seminary's present building was completed in 1984 and was officially named "Jamia Faridia".

 The seminary was the first ever educational institute to be registered with Wifaq-ul-Madaris.

 Faisal Mosque

 In 1986, following the completion of the Faisal Mosque, President Zia-ul-Haq invited Ghazi to serve as the mosque's first imam.'

 Ghazi declined the offer, choosing instead to continue his role as the Imam and Khatib of Lal Masjid, where he had already established himself as a prominent religious leader and had a significant following.'
-Despite refusing the permanent position, Ghazi did lead the inaugural prayer at the newly constructed mosque on 18 June 1988.
+Ghazi did however lead the inaugural prayer at the newly constructed mosque on 18 June 1988.